 The basic full feedback setting assumes that the relevance scores, typically obtained via human annotation, provide the correct feedback for each item in the ranking.
 Since the output in ranking problems is a permutation over a potentially large set of objects, it becomes practically impossible to get full feedback from human annotators.
 Therefore, researchers have looked into {\em weak supervision} or {\em partial feedback} settings where the correct relevance score is only partially revealed to the learning algorithm.
 For example, \citet{Chaudhuri17} developed a model for online ranking with a particular case of partial feedback called {\em top-$k$ feedback}.
-In this model, the online ranking problem is cast as an online partial monitoring game (some other problems that can be cast as partial monitoring games are multi-armed bandits \citep{Auer03}, and dynamic pricing \citep{Kleinberg03}) between a learner and an oblivious adversary (who generates a sequence of outcomes before the game begins), played over $T$ rounds.
-At each round, the learner outputs a ranking of objects whose quality, with respect to the true relevance scores of the objects, is judged by some ranking measure.
-However, the learner receives highly limited feedback at the end of each round: only the relevance scores of the top $k$ ranked objects are revealed to the learner.
-Here, $k \le m$ (in practice $k \ll m$), and $m$ is the number of objects.
+In this model, the online ranking problem is cast as an online partial monitoring game between a learner and an oblivious adversary (who generates a sequence of outcomes before the game begins), played over $T$ rounds.\footnote{Some other problems that can be cast as partial monitoring games are multi-armed bandits \citep{Auer03}, and dynamic pricing \citep{Kleinberg03}.} At each round, the learner outputs a ranking of objects whose quality with respect to the true relevance scores of the objects, is judged by some ranking measure.
+However, the learner receives limited feedback at the end of each round: only the relevance scores of the top-$k$ ranked objects are revealed to the learner.
+Here, $k \le m$ (in practice $k \ll m$) and $m$ is the number of objects.